vzaar/vzaar-jquery/README.md

 ####Flash
 Chrome, Firefox IE8+
 ####HTML5
-Most things should work, but might not on iDevices due to restrictions.
+Most things should work, but might not on iDevices due to Steve Jobs :ghost: